 Schneider Electric publishes complete set of environmental data, including carbon footprint and energy consumption data for each of the life cycle phases on all of its products, in compliance with the ISO 14025 PEP ecopassport program.
-PEP is especially useful for monitoring, controlling, saving energy, and/or reducing carbon emissions.
+Product environmental profile is especially useful for monitoring, controlling, saving energy, and/or reducing carbon emissions.